Paul DeJong Player Props: Cardinals vs. Cubs

-On Thursday, Paul DeJong (.308 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 8:05 PM ET.
+After batting .282 with two doubles, a home run, a walk and five RBI in his past 10 games, Paul DeJong and the St. Louis Cardinals face the Chicago Cubs (who will start Justin Steele) at 2:20 PM ET on Friday.

-He had a one-hit performance in his most recent game (1-for-4) against the Marlins.
+He hit a home run while going 1-for-4 in his last game against the Cubs.

 Paul DeJong Game Info & Props vs. the Cubs